couchbase-examples/scala-quickstart/README.md

 ## What We'll Cover

-Simple REST APIs using the Scala Couchbase SDK with the following endpoints:
+Simple REST APIs using the Scala Couchbase SDK with the following Airline endpoints as example:

 - [POST an airline](#post-an-airline) – Create a new airline record
 - [GET an airline by Key](#get-an-airline-by-key) – Get a specific airline